Dart-Code/Website/_docs/settings.md

 ### dart.projectSearchDepth
 **Default:** `5`.
 <br />
 How many levels (including the workspace roots) down the workspace to search for Dart/Flutter projects.
-Increasing this number may help detect Flutter projects that are deeply nested in your workspace but slow down all operations that search for projects, including extension activation.
+Increasing this number may help detect Flutter projects that are deeply nested in your workspace but slow down all operations that search for projects, including extension activation (requires restart).

 ### dart.toolingDaemonAdditionalArgs
 Additional args to pass to the `dart tooling-daemon` command that runs as a background service (requires restart).